-Few things are more alarming to pet lovers than discovering a cherished pet is missing.
-However, acting quickly and rationally is the best way to ensure that your beloved feline comes home as soon as possible.
+Few things are more alarming to pet lovers than discovering a cherished pet is missing, but there are some tried and true methods to find your lost cat.
+Acting quickly and rationally is the best way to ensure that your beloved feline comes home as soon as possible.

 What to Do When Your Cat Is Lost